Dandruff and head lice seem like they might have a lot in common: itchy head, irritated scalp and white objects in the hair. But is there a link?

 Treating head lice

-Dandruff shampoos use active ingredients which help to block the scalp irritants that cause dandruff.
+Dandruff shampoos use active ingredients like zinc pyrithione; it helps to block the scalp irritants that cause dandruff.

 Head lice, by contrast, need a more intensive solution that’s targeted to kill the lice themselves.